Brunobnhtr3/pokemon_debug_atualizado/flux/README.md

 # Pokemon Flux

-Pokemon Flux obfuscates its Ruby scripts by placing them in `.fpk` files which are actually just `.zip` files.
-Extract them as `.zip`s using your favorite tool, edit them as desired, zip them back up and replace the original `.fpk` with the resulting `.zip`.
+Pokemon Flux obfuscates its Ruby scripts by placing them in `.fpk` files which are some extractable and compressable with [7-Zip](https://www.7-zip.org/).
+Extract them, edit them as desired, re-compress them, and replace the original `.fpk` with the resulting `.zip`.

 ```sh
 # Extract scripts from Source/Main/A_0.fpk